 Value Fares offer a balance between affordability and flexibility, ideal for last-minute trips or when you have set plans:

-- Refunds: Cancel before departure for a 75% refund (with a 25% cancellation fee).
+- Refunds: Cancel before departure for a 75% refund, subject to a 25% cancellation fee.

 - Changes: Not allowed.